Automating PDF-to-E-Invoice Conversion at Scale via API

 - Authenticate all requests using the Authorization header with a Bearer token.

-- Send a POST request to /api/v1/convert with the PDF file and compliance profile parameters.
+- Send a POST request to /api/v1/invoices:convert with the PDF file and compliance profile parameters.

-- Handle the asynchronous task response and poll for status or listen for webhooks.
+- Handle the asynchronous task response and poll GET /api/v1/tasks/{task_id} until the conversion completes or fails.

 - Retrieve the validated XRechnung, ZUGFeRD, or UBL XML output.

-For high-throughput environments, we recommend an asynchronous integration.
-When you upload a PDF, the API immediately returns a 202 Accepted status with a unique task ID.
+The API is asynchronous: when you upload a PDF, it immediately returns a 202 Accepted status with a unique task ID.

 ## Best practices for scale